 The procedure of background subtraction is presented in Fig. 5.
 Each slice on the S vs. D spectrum (see Fig. 4, bottom panel) is treated separately.
-The background is approximated by a linear function between the two limits of integration (D_a, D_b) defined as -3σ and $+3\sigma$ from the peak position [Fig. 5 (top)].
-The D-projected distributions obtained after the background subtraction have Gaussian shape (with exception of bins characterized by low signal-to-background ratio, see discussion in Sec.
+The background is approximated by a linear function between the two limits of integration (D_a, D_b) defined as -3σ and $+3\sigma$ from the peak position (Fig. 5, top panel).
+The D-projected distributions obtained after the background subtraction have Gaussian shape (with exception of bins characterised by low signal-to-background ratio, see discussion in Sec.
 II B 6).
-The Gaussian distribution is fitted in the range from D_a to D_b [see Fig. 5 (bottom)].
-Number of events obtained after background subtraction to the arclength S, see in Fig. 6.
+The Gaussian distribution is fitted in the range from D_a to D_b (see Fig. 5, bottom panel).
+Number of events obtained after background subtraction is presented as a function of the arclength S, see an example in Fig. 6.
 After normalization to the integrated luminosity, the differential cross section is obtained.